-In cases where the burner unit is replaced, a non-default efficiency value from HARP, PCDB (2005 - formerly SEDBUK) or certified test data is not to be used.
+In cases where the burner unit is replaced, non-default efficiency values must not be used.
 Default efficiency should be selected from Table 4a or Table 4b in the DEAP manual.
 The original boiler age and the replacement burner fuel type should be used.